Doing What’s Best for Kids

 9. Parents and School Council members shall:

-1. Advise and consult with the Principal on matters related to student conduct, discipline and consequences, and safe and caring climate of the school.
+1. Advise and consult with the Principal on matters related to student conduct, discipline and consequences, and the safe and caring climate of the school.

 10. Student Conduct Policy